Frequently asked questions

 A more detailed service qualification will be performed once your application has been submitted.

-If we’re unable to provide you with VDSL2, you may be eligible for one of our ADSL plans instead.
+If we’re unable to provide you with VDSL2, you may be eligible for a different type of Westnet internet instead.
+You can check what's available at your address on our website.

 What happens after I submit my application?